 The government is providing £150 million per annum until August 2020 to improve PE and sport in primary schools.
 This funding is jointly provided by the Departments of Education, Health and Culture, Media and Sport and will take the form of an annual lump sum to school.
-For the year beginning April 2017-April 2018 Broomhill Infant School received £16,738 under the above scheme which is allocated to coaching costs for the year.
-There is a separate PE annual budget of £400 which is spent on the purchasing and maintenance of new equipment.
-This year we have boosted small games equipment and athletics equipment.
+For the year beginning April 2017-April 2018 Broomhill Infant School received £16,789 under the above scheme which is allocated to coaching costs for the year.

 PE and sport at Broomhill Infant school.

 The core of our PE and sport is built on our membership of the Arches School Sport Partnership.
 We are currently part of a two year bronze package programme.

 This involves having a dedicated coach and added expert coaches working alongside staff in school every Wednesday.
 Each class has a one hour session with the coach.

 Our coach also runs after school clubs and lunchtime activities and supervises Change4Life games and equipment on the playground through the Positive Playtime programme.

 This year our focus is as follows: